 On October 31, 2022, the Company's wholly owned subsidiary, StoneX Netherlands B.V., acquired CDI-Societe Cotonniere De Distribution S.A ("CDI"), based in Switzerland.
-CDI operates a global cotton merchant business with clients and producers in Brazil, West Africa, and buyers in the APAC region.
-The purchase price is approximately \$40.0 million, which is CDI's estimated tangible book value.
+CDI operates a global cotton merchant business with clients and producers in Brazil and West Africa as well as buyers throughout Asia.
+The purchase price is approximately \$42.7 million, which is based on CDI's estimated acquisition date tangible book value as defined by the terms of the purchase agreement and based on Swiss accounting practices, and an earn-out payment due to the seller.
+The earn-out value was determined by CDI's performance with respect to certain contracts entered into before the acquisition date and settling after the closing date.